Disclaimer: This is all my idea for learning how things go in this modern world. Please consult your CA or CS for your queries.

 2. FSSAI Licence

-Food Safety and Standardization licence mandate for every food business in India.
-For Starters, it costs you around Rs.
+The Food Safety and Standards Authority of India licence is mandatory for every food business in India.
+For starters, it costs around Rs.
 2000.
-You can get it done from the Official website.
-Which is awful, so we got it done from Authorized vendor who charged double to us.
+You can get it done from the official website, which is awful, so we got it done through an authorised vendor who charged us double.

-Thanks to Digital India, Licence was in our Mailbox on Day 3.
+Thanks to Digital India, the licence was in our mailbox on Day 3.

 Try your luck at – https://foodlicensing.fssai.gov.in/index.aspx.